Should We Have Nuremberg Trials for American NeoCons Now and Save Millions of Lives – or Do It the Hard Way?

 Editing: Jim W. Dean

-Posted by Jim W. Dean on Dec 31 2011, With 0 Reads, Filed under Editor, New World Order War, WarZone.
+Posted by Jim W. Dean, Managing Editor on December 31, 2011, With 13068 Reads Filed under New World Order War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.